Performance Best Practices

 clientMetadata can also make adding new clients (as well as reading rule code) easier, especially if you have a large number of applications defined, by reducing the code changes or configuration values needed between environments.

-Client metadata for an application can be set manually via the Dashboard by going to Application Settings > Advanced Settings > Application Metadata or programmatically via the use of the Management API Clients endpoint.
+Client metadata for an application can be set manually via the Auth0 Dashboard by going to Application Settings > Advanced Settings > Application Metadata or programmatically via the use of the Auth0 Management API's Update a client endpoint.

 Minimize API requests

 Calls to APIs, especially calls to third-party APIs, can slow down login response time and can cause rule timeout failures due to call latency, ultimately leading to authentication error situations.
 We recommend keeping API requests to a minimum wherever possible within a rule and avoiding excessive calls to paid services.
 We also recommend you avoid potential security exposure by limiting what is sent to any API, third-party or otherwise.

 global object can be used to cache information from API calls, which can subsequently be used across all rules that execute in the pipeline.
 Prefer to use this to store information instead of repeatedly calling an API.
 Additionally, the

 global object can also be used to cache other information between executing rules.